ToxicFrog/doom-mods/gun-bonsai/README.md

 The sawn-off shotgun gets melee upgrades rather than hitscan upgrades.
 This is a bug in Ashes -- the sawn-off is flagged as a melee weapon.
 Installing weapon upgrades in Afterglow will lose all XP and upgrades on the upgraded weapon.

+### Final Doomer +

+HE rounds don't trigger properly due to an incompatibility with FD+'s custom puff behaviours.
+This may affect other upgrades as well.

 ## FAQ